 Qty -- Description -- Size

-1 -- Base (part A) -- 7-½" L x 5" W
+- 1 -- Base (part A) -- 7-½" L x 5" W

-2 -- Ends (part B) -- 7" H x 5" W
+- 2 -- Ends (part B) -- 7" H x 5" W

-1 -- Upper Roof (part C) -- 10-½" L x 5" W
+- 1 -- Upper Roof (part C) -- 10-½" L x 5" W

-1 -- Lower Roof (part D) -- 10-½" L x 4-¼" W
+- 1 -- Lower Roof (part D) -- 10-½" L x 4-¼" W

-2 -- Clear Plexiglas (part E) -- 8" L x 3-½" W
+- 2 -- Clear Plexiglas (part E) -- 8" L x 3-½" W

-Making the Cuts
+Step 1: Make the Cuts

-Refer to the diagram to layout the 45-degree cuts on the ends (part B) to form the peaks for the roof of the bluebird feeder.
+- Refer to the diagram to lay out the 45-degree cuts on the ends (part B) to form the peaks for the roof of the bluebird feeder.

-Mill a shallow groove for the clear plastic inserts.
+- Mill a shallow groove for the clear plastic inserts.
 Use a table saw, setting the fence ½" in from the side of each edge.
 Raise the blade about 3/8" high to cut the grooves.

-Repeat the process to cut two matching grooves on each end piece.
-With the grooves facing inward, attach the ends to the base with weather resistant screws or nails.
+- Repeat the process to cut two matching grooves on each end piece.
+With the grooves facing inward, attach the ends to the base with weather-resistant screws or nails.

-Cut the Plexiglas inserts to fit between the ends, and slip the inserts into the grooves.
+- Cut the Plexiglas inserts to fit between the ends and slip the inserts into the grooves.
 The 3-½" wide inserts leave an air space along the top for ventilation.

-Line up the edge of the lower roof section (part D) with the peak of the end sections, and then attach it with weather resistant screws or nails.
+- The roof is attached with screws, making it easy to remove for cleaning or to replace the clear plastic inserts.
+Line up the edge of the lower roof section (part D) with the peak of the end sections, and then attach it with weather-resistant screws.

-Rip the upper roof (part C) lengthwise into two sections, 1-½" wide and 3-½" wide each as shown in the diagram.
-Connect the two sections together with two small hinges, line up the 1-½" wide section with the end peak, and attach it with weather resistant screws or nails.
+- Rip the upper roof (part C) lengthwise into two sections: 1-½" wide and 3-½" wide each, as shown in the diagram.
+Connect the two sections together with two small hinges.
+Line up the 1-½" wide section with the end peak and attach it with weather-resistant screws or nails.

-Mount the finished bluebird feeder on a pole in the garden.
-Bluebirds are often found near fields, pastures and along the edge of woodlands in rural areas.
+- Mount the finished bluebird feeder on a pole in the garden.
+Bluebirds are often found near fields, pastures, and along the edge of woodlands in rural areas.
 Add a few bluebird houses and a water source to attract these beautiful birds to your yard.

 Bluebirds eat insects and berries, and they will not typically visit feeders filled with wild bird seed.
 Try offering bluebirds some mealworms instead!